What is mental health case management?

-What is mental health case management?

 Upstream Psychiatric Assessment Clinic

 Our clinic offers a psychiatric assessment service designed to reduce lengthy wait times & increase access to mental health services in our community.

 That means faster access to support when help is most needed.

-The Upstream Psychiatric Assessment Clinic (UPAC) provides indirect psychiatric assessment consultation to community partner agencies agencies.
-This service is provided under contract with The Royal Ottawa Health Care Group, in addition to a team of youth and adult psychiatrists.
-The scope of the Upstream Psychiatric Assessment Clinic is limited to participation in case conferences and client-centered consultation.
+The Upstream Psychiatric Assessment Clinic (UPAC) provides indirect psychiatric assessment consultation to community partner agencies.
+This service is provided under contract with The Royal Ottawa Health Care Group and their team of youth and adult psychiatrists.
+The scope of the clinic is limited to participation in case conferences and client-centered consultation.

 What is Sessional Funding?